 Gold bars are often favoured by institutional investors and high-net-worth individuals due to their larger sizes and lower premiums.
 Available in various weights ranging from 1 gram to 1 kilogram and beyond, gold bars provide a more cost-effective way to acquire larger quantities of gold.

 Gold bars offer better value per gram compared to coins.
 The production and distribution costs are generally lower, leading to tighter buy-sell spreads.
-For investors focused on maximizing returns over time, this cost-efficiency is crucial.
+For investors focused on maximising returns over time, this cost-efficiency is crucial.

 Additionally, gold bars are easier to stack and store in bulk.
 Whether held in a secure vault or a private safety deposit box, bars take up less space and provide high-value density.